THE GERMAN SCHOOL SYSTEM PROVIDES TOP QUALIFIED GRADUATES

 One can also generalize that teachers (and parents) put a higher emphasize than other countries on 'learning-by-playing' and experimenting.

 In fact, teachers and some parents discourage from teaching children to read while at kindergarten age.
 Reading should be learned together and with the same pace.
 Even first graders learn incredibly slow in the eyes of some expatriate parents.
 However, the system produces high-performing students, and according to the results of the Organization for Economic Co-operation and Development PISA study in 2012, German 15-year-olds perform well above the international average in reading, math, and science.
+Regularly, German pupils who decided for a "highschool year" in the US for example, report that they achieve brlliant results where they only achieved medium results in Germany.
+Good advice is therefore "remain patient".

 While kindergartens are to a large extent private companies, there are very, very few private schools

 95% of German pupils go to a public school, and the coverage is extraordinarily good.
 You will often find 3 or more schools in walking distance of your home, at least in urban neighborhoods.
 Actually, private schools are mostly boarding schools, and their reputation is to be the last resort for difficult, rich children.
 While there might be some truth in it, most boarding schools specialize in subjects (i.e., music, sports).
 The international schools are also privately managed and have a very good reputation.
+The level of quality of public schools is excellent.
+The decision to go for a private school is never the quality of public schools.

 Public schools are free of charge